rquiroz32/Porro/README.md

 # Porro

-#Description
+# Description
-This is a HW assignment for my Rutgers Coding Bootcamp.
-The assignment was to create an application that displays the weather for a user searched city, displays an icon to illustrate the type of weather, and a forecast for the next 5 days.
+This is an application that displays the weather for a user searched city, displays an icon to illustrate the type of weather, and a forecast for the next 5 days.

-#Technologies Used:
+# Technologies Used:
 - HTML
 - CSS
 - BootStrap CSS